mdn/content/files/en-us/web/api/window/mozinnerscreenx/index.md

 ## Value

-- _screenX_ stores the `window.mozInnerScreenX` property value.
-- The `window.mozInnerScreenX` property is a floating point, read-only value; it has no default value.
+The `window.mozInnerScreenX` property is a floating point, read-only value; it has no default value.

 ## Specifications